sifteo/thundercracker/docs/doxygen/src/scripting.md

 Given a volume's block code, return the associated 16-bit type identifier.
 If the provided block code is not valid, raises a Lua error.

+### Filesystem():volumeParent( _block code_ )

+Given a volume's block code, return its parent's block code, if any.
+If this volume is not parented to another, returns zero.

 ### Filesystem():simulatedSectorEraseCounts()

 Return an array of simulated erase counts for every sector in the Base's flash memory.
 This data is tracked by Siftulator's simulation engine itself.